-On 2 June 2022, the Scheme obtained an interim update letter as at 31 March 2022 from its actuary which showed vested benefits of \$362.3 million.
-This compared to the net assets of \$397.4 million resulting in a Scheme an actuarial surplus of \$35.1 million.
+On 2 June 2023, the Scheme obtained an interim update letter as at 31 March 2023 from its actuary which showed vested benefits of \$343.9 million.
+This compared to the net assets of \$370.6 million resulting in a Scheme actuarial surplus of \$26.7 million.

-The interim update letter uses the triennial valuation as a base and certain assumptions were updated with available latest information.
+The interim update letter uses the latest triennial valuation as at 31 March 2021 as a base and certain assumptions were updated with available latest information.

-The triennial valuation and interim update letter is inherently subjective and is affected by use of assumptions such as:
+The interim update letter is inherently subjective and is affected by use of assumptions such as: